 Which combination exfoliants have you used?
 Which ones would you recommend?
 Let me know in the comments!

-These products were provided for review.
+These products were provided for editorial consideration.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.